hcengineering/platform/README.md

 127.0.0.1 host.docker.internal
 ```

-Accessing the URL http://host.docker.internal:8087 will lead you to the app in production mode.
+Accessing the URL http://host.docker.internal:8087 will lead you to the app in development mode.

 Limitations: